GSA/search-gov-website/_admin-center/content/flickr.md

 ## Opt to Display Your Flickr Images

 When you add the URL for your Flickr photostream, we'll automatically index all of the images in your photostream.

-On the image results page, we'll display the images from your Flickr photostream by default.
-If you'd like to backfill them with the standard image results from your website, [email us](mailto:search@gsa.gov) and we'll turn on your web images for you.
+We'll display the images from your Flickr photostream by default.

----

-***Pro Tips***
+## Other image options

-* Do you have a multimedia gallery on your website for your agency's photos, images, videos, podcasts, or other multimedia content?
+Do you have a multimedia gallery on your website for your agency's photos, images, videos, podcasts, or other multimedia content?
 Do you use a content management system, database, or media RSS (MRSS) feed to power this gallery?
 You can index [MRSS feeds]({{ site.baseurl }}/admin-center/content/rss.html) so that your multimedia content is automatically included in your search results.